ZhaohuiZhang0809/WS-SAM/README.md

 <div align="center">
-<h1>WS-SAM: Self-Prompt SAM with Wavelet and Spatial Domain for OCTA Vessel Segmentation</h1>
+<h1>WS-SAM: Self-Prompt SAM with Wavelet and Spatial Domain for OCTA Retinal Vessel Segmentation</h1>
 </div>
 The complete source code will be made public after the paper is accepted.